KimRass/warehouse/Machine-Learning/ML.md

 		- This method requires that you are running in eager mode and the dataset's element_spec contains only `tf.TensorSpec` components.
 	- `batch(batch_size, [drop_remainder=False])`
 		- Combines consecutive elements of this dataset into batches.
-		- The components of the resulting element will have an additional outer dimension, which will be `batch_size` (or `N%batch_size` for the last element if `batch_size` does not divide the number of input elements `N` evenly and `drop_remainder=False`).
+		- The components of the resulting element will have an additional outer dimension, which will be `batch_size` (or `N % batch_size` for the last element if `batch_size` does not divide the number of input elements `N` evenly and `drop_remainder=False`).
 If your program depends on the batches having the same outer dimension, you should set the `drop_remainder=True` to prevent the smaller batch from being produced.
 	- `padded_batch()`
 		- Pad to the smallest per-`batch size` that fits all elements.
 		- Unlike `batch()`, the input elements to be batched may have different shapes, and this transformation will pad each component to the respective shape in `padded_shapes`.
 The `padded_shapes` argument determines the resulting shape for each dimension of each component in an output element.